MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     >
     >Contact support if you experience repeated secret rotation failures.

-4. After successful completion of secret rotation, remove your certificates from the share created in the prerequisites section and store them in their secure backup location.

 ## Rotate internal secrets

 > [!Note]
 > Internal secret rotation should only be done if you suspect an internal secret has been compromised by a malicious entity, or if you've received an alert (on build 1811 or later) indicating internal certificates are nearing expiration.
-Azure Stack Hub environments on pre-1811 versions may see alerts for pending internal certificate or secret expirations.
-These alerts are inaccurate and should be ignored without running internal secret rotation.
-Inaccurate internal secret expiration alerts are a known issue that's resolved in 1811.
+Pre-1811 versions may see alerts for pending internal certificate or secret expirations.
+These alerts are inaccurate and should be ignored.
+Inaccurate internal secret expiration alerts are a known issue resolved in 1811.
 Internal secrets won't expire unless the environment has been active for two years.

 Reference the PowerShell script in step 2 of [Rotate external secrets](#rotate-external-secrets).
 The script provides an example you can adapt for internal secret rotation, by making a few changes to run the following steps: